JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/configuration/deployment-variants.md

 ## Overview

-RotoClear camera systems support multiple deployment variants to accommodate different use cases, environments, and customer requirements.
+C Pro camera systems support multiple deployment variants to accommodate different use cases, environments, and customer requirements.
 Each variant is a distinct build configuration with specific features, branding, and operational parameters.

 ## Variant Architecture